Q1) How to calculate insurance payoff?

 Currently this is not available yet, please ask our live chat support for any latest update.

-Our Mutual Insurance payoff calculation is similar to the inverse perpetual contract profit & loss(PnL) calculation, as such you can use the PnL calculator in the platform to determine the payoff.
+The Mutual Insurance payoff calculation method is similar to the inverse perpetual contract profit & loss(PnL) calculation, as such the PnL calculator in the platform may be used to determine payoff.

 Long Protection Payoff = Insurance Amount * (1/Settlement Price - 1/Insured Price)

-Long inverse perpetual contract PnL calculation = Number of contract * (1/Average entry price - 1/last traded price)
+Long inverse perpetual contract PnL calculation = Number of contract * (1/Average entry price - 1/exit price)

 Short Protection Payoff = Insurance Amount * (1/Insured Price - 1/Settlement Price)

-Short inverse perpetual contract PnL calculation = Number of contract * (1/last traded price - 1/average entry price)
+Short inverse perpetual contract PnL calculation = Number of contract * (1/exit price - 1/average entry price)

 *Please note that Insurance payoff calculation is calculated based on Index price